 What the Tanzania investment mission involves

-More than 50 investors and business leaders from Africa, Europe and North America landed in Dar es Salaam for a five-day mission led by Equity Group.
-The bank is one of East Africa’s largest.
+More than 50 investors and business leaders from Africa, Europe and North America landed in Dar es Salaam.
+They came for a five-day mission led by Equity Group, one of East Africa’s largest banks.

 What Tanzania is offering

 Government agencies are using the visit to sell the country’s investment climate.
-Officials plan to brief investors on registration reforms and measures to smooth the path for new projects.
+Officials plan to brief investors on registration reforms and steps to smooth the path for new projects.

-The incentives on offer include a full duty exemption on eligible capital goods and machinery, along with investment certificates.
+The incentives include a full duty exemption on eligible capital goods and machinery, along with investment certificates.
 The investment authority casts itself as a facilitator rather than a regulator.

-Officials point to opportunities across agriculture, agro-processing, pharmaceuticals, real estate and livestock.
+Officials point to chances across agriculture, agro-processing, pharmaceuticals, real estate and livestock.
 Real estate, they say, has become one of the fastest-growing areas.

-The country has courted foreign capital for years, with mixed results, and is now leaning harder on special economic zones.
+The country has courted foreign capital for years, with mixed results, and now leans harder on special economic zones.
 Officials say registration has been made faster and simpler.

 Why global investors are looking at Tanzania